 A complaint or objection to Processing or request with respect to the exercise of a Data Subject’s rights under Applicable Laws; and

-An investigation into or seizure of Shared Personal Data by government officials, regulatory or law enforcement agency, or indications that such investigation or seizure is contemplated.
+An investigation into or seizure of Shared Personal Data by government officials, regulatory or law enforcement agency, or indications that such investigation or seizure is contemplated, where allowable by law.

 8. DATA SUBJECT RIGHTS